employee suggestion box

 It is estimated that disengaged employees cost the global economy $8.8 trillion annually (Source: Gallup).
 One contributing factor is that many businesses fail to harness employee ideas, leaving valuable insights overlooked and untapped.

-For years, companies have relied on the idea suggestion box method to gather employee input.
+For years, companies have relied on the employee suggestion box method to gather input.
 While the concept encourages participation, the execution often falls short.
-Ideas disappear into a black hole, employees receive little to no follow-up, and the process lacks transparency.
-Instead of fostering innovation, traditional suggestion boxes can lead to frustration and disengagement.
+Ideas disappear into a black hole, employees receive little or no follow-up, and the process lacks transparency.
+Instead of fostering innovation, traditional suggestion boxes can create frustration and disengagement.

 What is an Employee Suggestion Box?

-The main goal of a suggestion box is to give employees a voice without fear of judgment.
-By allowing anonymous or open submissions, companies aim to encourage honest feedback, uncover operational inefficiencies, and generate innovative ideas.
+The core purpose of an employee suggestion box is to give employees a safe space to share their thoughts without fear of judgment.
+By allowing both anonymous and open submissions, companies aim to encourage honest feedback, uncover operational inefficiencies, and surface innovative ideas that can support continuous improvement.

 Different Forms of an Idea Suggestion Box